Privacy cowboys are back

 The setup is fairly intuitive.
 The first thing to do is to check whether your device is compatible with the service.

-Thankfully, wide-range of devices are supported including Windows, Mac OS X, Linux, Android, iOS, and Blackphone.
-In addition to desktop and mobilephones, you can use it on routers and enjoy smart TVs like Apple TV and Android TV.
+Thankfully, a wide range of devices are supported including Windows, Mac OS X, Linux, Android, iOS, and Blackphone.
+In addition to desktop and mobile phones, you can use it on routers and enjoy smart TVs like Apple TV and Android TV.

 If it might be a fit for you, let’s move on to subscription plans

-For personal use, the pricing of packages are much clearer.
+For personal use, the pricing of packages is much clearer.

-The Standard plan includes 3 simultaneous connections and costs $60 / year.
-One thing we immediately recognized and dislike is the fact that you cannot pay for the service on monthly basis but have to buy it whole year upfront… I will come back to that later.
+The Standard plan includes 3 simultaneous connections and costs $60 / 2 years.
+One thing we immediately recognized and dislike is the fact that you cannot pay for the service on monthly basis but have to buy it the whole year upfront… I will come back to that later.